 Open Days at the Sanctuary are offered monthly during the spring, summer, and fall (see our calendar for current dates).
 Deepening our connections to nature by visiting the beehives or sitting in the flower gardens encourages an appreciation of all life forms.
 This is especially important as we humans learn to live in greater harmony with the natural world.
 We welcome visitors of all ages to explore the land, ask questions, and observe the amazing work of pollinators like bees, butterflies, and birds here at the Sanctuary.
 We offer tours led by experienced beekeepers for those interested in learning more.
 We also have a wide array of pollinator plants for sale (May through July) for planting your own pollinator forage at home.
 Our plants are chosen for their nutritional and medicinal value for pollinators and are grown using biodynamic methods here at the Sanctuary.

 Beekeepers, gardeners, farmers, schools, and organizations of all kinds are invited to reach out for support as we grow and learn together in support of the pollinators that are integral to our vitality as humans.
-On a local scale, we offer direct consulting, on-site or by phone, to help develop pollinator gardens at your home or school, to improve your capacity for keeping healthy and vibrant bee colonies, to expand your application of biodynamic principles, and more.
+On a local scale, we offer direct consulting, on-site or by phone, to help develop pollinator gardens at your home or school, to improve your capacity for keeping healthy and vibrant bee hives, to expand your application of biodynamic principles, and more.
 We also offer assistance in catching and hiving swarms during the spring swarm season as a sustainable means of expanding your apiary.
 During especially busy swarm seasons here at the Sanctuary, we are able to share Spikenard swarms with local beekeepers who have attended at least one beekeeping program with us.